databricks/spark-training/ampcamp/mli-document-categorization.md

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 ~~~
-// you should still have your featurizer from the initial featurization process!
+// You should still have your featurizer from the initial featurization process!
 import mli.ml._
 val textModel = new TextModel(bestModel, (s: MLString) => featurizer(MLRow(1.0, s)).tail)